ciscoAnass/CCNA200_305_GUIDE/README.md

 To get started with the CCNA 200-301 Guide, you can:

- Clone this repository to your local machine:
+ Clone this repository to your local machine ( Terminal ):

    ```bash
    git clone https://github.com/ciscoAnass/CCNA200_305_GUIDE